didaktio/kubernetes-app/README.md

 ## Possible Next Steps
 * Complexify!
-Right now the app is embarassingly simple.
-Try adding in some pages, components, features etc. There aren't rules here!
+Right now the app is embarrassingly simple.
+Try adding in some pages, components, features etc. There are no rules here!
 * Modify the `Dockerfile`.
 Spend a few minutes reading the [Docker Documentation](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/), and try some of the things out.
 * Combine with [Ionic Gestures](https://ionicframework.com/docs/utilities/gestures).
 * Replace and/or combine with [Ionic Animations](https://ionicframework.com/docs/utilities/animations).